ImStudioM/Student-Grades/README.md

 # Student-Grades (Student Grades test)

-To install the app on your server, please follow instruction.
+To install the app on your server, please follow the instruction.

 A. Create new Mysql database.